-Exercise-Induced Asthma Exercise-Induced Asthma
+Exercise-Induced Asthma

 Exercise-Induced Asthma: Triggers, Symptoms, And Treatments

-What Is Exercise-Induced Asthma?
+What Is Exercise-Induced Asthma (EIB)?

 Asthma-like symptoms are connected to exercise-induced bronchoconstriction (EIB), narrowing of the lungs' airways caused by physical exertion.
-People with Asthma are not the only ones who can experience exercise-induced asthma, which is why the term is no longer used.
+People with Asthma are not the only ones who can experience exercise-induced Asthma, which is why the term is no longer used.

-Asthmatics are more likely to suffer from EIB than those without asthma, which occurs in approximately 90% of cases.
+Asthmatics are more likely to suffer from EIB than those without Asthma, which occurs in approximately 90% of cases.

-Why Does Exercise Trigger Asthma?
+Why Does Exercise Trigger EIB?

 The air in your lungs is cleaned, moistened, and heated as it passes through your nose.
 Exercising makes you breathe faster, harder, and more through your mouth than your nose, which results in colder, drier air reaching your lungs.